-The M.A. program in Adult Learning and Leadership is structured around a sequence of core courses, research requirements, and electives.
-In addition to three required Foundations courses, students may choose courses to take in the following areas: adult development; adult learning theory and applications; program development and evaluation; systems learning; leadership; strategy and management; human resource development; group dynamics; organizational behavior; technology; conflict resolution; and research.
-At least one course is to be taken in each of these twelve areas no matter what the degree level.
-Many of these courses are offered by the Program or the Department; other courses can be taken elsewhere in Teachers College or Columbia University.
+The Ed.M. program in Adult Learning and Leadership is structured around a sequence of core courses, research requirements and electives.
+A culminating project with a research component is required.
+In addition to three required foundations courses, students may choose courses to take in the following areas: adult development; adult learning theory and applications; program development and evaluation; systems learning; leadership; strategy and management; human resource development; group dynamics; organizational behavior; technology; conflict resolution; and research.
+At least one course must be taken (or transferred from prior accredited graduate study) in each of these twelve areas.

-All required M.A. courses are listed in the general course information.
 Please see the most recent Program of Study Advisement Guide (located on the Adult Learning and Leadership program website as a PDF file) for actual core sequence requirements.